-It is visible from Cape Town and sits as a reminder of the past and what had happened there and in South Africa.
+It is visible from Cape Town and sits as a reminder of the past and what has happened in South Africa.
 The trip over is a short one, but can be cancelled quickly if the winds pick up and cause the sea to become too rough for safe passage to the island.

 The prison on the other hand is compact and unassuming.
 It is not a multi storied affair.
-But let there be no mistake, it was a prison.
+Let there be no mistake, it was a prison.

 The rooms are very small, with a high, wide, short window, facing an inner court yard.
-It is much too high to see anything from.
+The window is much too high to see from.
 It only lets light into the cell.
 There was no way for anyone to escape from this place.
 It is now a teaching tool for everyone to visit and learn from.
-It is worth the short voyage.

-We met a young local man who has set up a private school.
+We met a young local man on the boat going over who has set up a private school.
 He is well educated and motivated to help the generations that are coming up in Africa.